Dominik Beršnjak

-Dominik Beršnjak (born 15 July 1981) is a Slovenian football manager and former player who is the head coach of Bilje.
+Dominik Beršnjak (born 15 July 1981) is a Slovenian football manager and former player.

 Club career

-In June 2008, Beršnjak joined Politehnica Iaşi.
-After three years, he left the club after they were relegated.
+In January 2008, Beršnjak joined Politehnica Iaşi.
+After two and a half years, he left the club after they were relegated.

 In summer 2010, he signed for his former club Celje.

 International career

 Beršnjak played one game for the Slovenia national team in 2006.